The CAOS Mediation Training Course

 Our mediation training course provides trainees with:

-If you choose to join us, some of the Skills you will enhance on the course include:
+If you choose to join us, some of the skills you will enhance on the course include:

 We have learned from experience that a face-to-face or joint meeting was an optional, not an essential, aspect of what mediation can offer and still it can support resolution.

 Where a face-to-face or joint meeting does not occur, the mediators can still support individuals in finding self-supporting ways of responding to their dispute, which can, in itself lead to a resolution of their situation.
+Our model of mediation enables the support of participants in the process in creating more effective and satisfactory ways forward from their difficulty whether a joint meeting takes place with the other person(s) or not.

 Are you interested in learning the CAOS approach to mediation?